Alex99-bit/ProtoJam/README.md

-# ProtoJam
+# Read Me

-* You can move with W A D and SPACE
+You can move with W A D and SPACE
-* You can also fire with E or left click
+You can also fire with E or left click